 - Make sure your school’s handbook has a clearly marked section on plagiarism.
 If you have state standards about such things, reference those standards by page number and provide URL.

-- Consider crafting an anti-plagiarism agreement that gets turned in with assignments (see PDF from Washoe for an example).
-Some schools have found this works wonders.
+- Craft an anti-plagiarism agreement that gets turned in with each written assignment.
+Some schools have found this works really well.
 Although such a document sounds overly legalistic, having an explicit expectation of student work can help make the learning experience much more valuable.

 - Make sure the school’s plagiarism policy isn’t plagiarized.
-I’ve examined policies at dozens of school districts in the United States, and I often (actually, usually) see phrases that are plagiarized from online dictionaries, other school districts, and university Academic Honesty policies.
-For example, the PDF from Washoe County seems to have been mined by other schools — without the use of quotation marks and citation.
-It really is amazing that plagiarism policies have so much plagiarism.
-As principal, make sure your District isn’t in the ranks.
+I’ve examined policies at dozens of school districts in the United States, and I usually see phrases that are plagiarized from online dictionaries, other school districts, and university Academic Honesty policies.
+If your district has a plagiarized plagiarism policy, that’s going to undermine your position a tad.

 - Display the plagiarism policy on the school’s website and send the link to all parents and teachers at the start of the year.
-Send the link or the document to the local parent-teacher organization (PTO)…they can help advertise.
+Too many policies are hidden from sight.
+Send the link or the document to the local parent-teacher organization (PTO) it can help advertise the policy to parents.
+Make sure all teachers display on their course pages (Moodle, Blackboard, etc.).

 Parent of grade-school child